deepbas/DEEPAK-website/content/courses/stat220/github-in-stat-220.md

 Everyone needs to connect Git and GitHub by doing the following:

 1. Register for account on GitHub (<https://github.com/>).
-I recommend using a username that incorporates your name (e.g., aloy).
+I recommend using a username that incorporates your name (e.g., dbastola).
 Please use your Carleton email with this account.

 2. Setup options in Git by running the following code chunk in your